How Cash-Back Apps and Coupon Apps Work, And How Best to Use Them

 You may be wondering how these money-saving apps are free to use.
 The apps help businesses sell products and are paid for that service.
 Meanwhile, those retailers are banking on you coming back again with or without a discount next time.
 You also may have had to give them your email address at purchase, giving them a new avenue to target you down the road.
 It’s important to understand your privacy settings and make sure you’re comfortable with what any of these apps is doing with your data.

-IMPORTANT NOTE: Community Bank, N.A. does not recommend or approve of any specific employment opportunity, product, process, or service referenced in this article and the inclusion of such opportunity, product, process, or service does not constitute or imply an endorsement by Community Bank, N.A. of the employment opportunity, products, processes, or services, or its employer, producer, or provider.
+IMPORTANT NOTE: Community Bank does not recommend or approve of any specific employment opportunity, product, process, or service referenced in this article and the inclusion of such opportunity, product, process, or service does not constitute or imply an endorsement by Community Bank of the employment opportunity, products, processes, or services, or its employer, producer, or provider.
 Reference in this article to any specific opportunity, product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the reader, and the views and opinions expressed in any referenced website do not necessarily state or reflect those of Community Bank.
-N.A.